NHS pension abatement rules

 Piggybank illustration

-Since 2008 it mainly applies to doctors with MHO (mental health officer) status, ill health and interests of efficiency of the service retirements.
+Since 2008 it mainly applies to doctors with MHO (Mental Health Officer) status, ill health, interests of efficiency of the service and partial retirements.

-If you are a doctor with MHO status your full NHS pension will be taken into account and not just an enhanced element.
+Prior to that, if you are a doctor with MHO status, then your full NHS pension was taken into account for abatement calculation purposes and not just an enhanced element.

 The amount that you are able to earn after retirement before abatement will apply is known as your ‘earnings margin’.